sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-02_instructions.md

 ## Scenario

 You are the senior data engineer of AdventureWorks and are preparing for a data modernization project.
 You will begin by performing an inventory of the SQL Servers that exist in your environment using a tool.
 You will then perform an assessment of the server to identify any issues that need to be resolved prior to any modernization work that will be undertaken.
-One of your on-premises SQL Servers is used to process sales for the business and you want to ensure that your workloads can be handled the target service that you migrate to.
+One of your on-premises SQL Servers is used to process sales for the business, and you want to ensure that your new Azure services can support your workloads after they are migrated.

 ## Exercise 1: Identify migration candidates using Data Migration Assistant